 The hotplate described herein is intended for a hobbyist’s use, not for use in a professional surrounding / analytical laboratory, et cetera.

-Cargille MELTMOUNT, refractive index of 1.662, item #121779 purchased from MMA McCrone Microscopes and Accessories, Westmont, IL, USA.
+Cargille Meltmount, refractive index of 1.662, item #121779 purchased from McCrone Microscopes & Accessories, Westmont, IL, USA.

 Skirius, Stephen A. (1984): A “Poor” Microscopist’s Hotstage.
 The Microscope 32, 100 – 102.